uddhavbhattarai/uddhavbhattarai.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     [Left] Segmentation results from Mask-RCNN algorithm during field trial.
-[Right] visualization of apple canopy.
+[Right] 3D visualization of apple canopy after cluster segmentation and pose estimation.
 Different colored clusters represent different instances of segmentation results.
+Black lines represent the surface normals of each point of the segmented clusters.
 The red arrows represent estimated cluster position and orientation, which were used to control the approach direction of the end-effector.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">